 Michaela Nuttall RGN Msc Dip N

 Michaela is a CVD nurse specialist with a unique and varied experience across the NHS and beyond.
 She developed her passion for prevention and training over 20 years ago and has worked within it ever since.
-Along with being a trainer at Smart Health she is the National Lead for CVD Prevention at Public Health England and an Associate in Nursing for C3 Health.
+Along with being a trainer at Smart Health she is the Head of CVD Prevention at Public Health England and an Associate in Nursing for C3 Health.
 She is the Chair of the Health Care Committee of Heart UK and an invited member of the Global Cardiovascular Nursing Leadership Forum.

 Joane Loades RN MSc Joane Loades